 About the Advisory Board

-Bonnie Limbird is a retired social worker with forty-four years of experience in the field.
-She has worked with adults in both inpatient and outpatient settings at the Greater Little Rock Community Mental Health Center, with children and families at Centers for Youth and Families, an outpatient family/child centered setting and, as a member of an interdisciplinary diagnostic team at Dennis Developmental Center at Arkansas Children’s Hospital.
-Bonnie’s last 20 years of her career were spent at KIDS FIRST, UAMS, a program for young children who were medically-at-risk or were diagnosed with developmental delays.
-In addition, she developed and led community councils in the CO-MEND program (Community Outreach in the areas of Medicine Education Nutrition, and Development) in six towns across the state.
-Bonnie was a founding member and first president of the AR Association for Infant Mental Health and continues to serve on its board.
-She is also a past president of the AR Chapter of the National Association of Social Workers and was elected to a term on its national board.
+Bonnie Limbird is a retired social worker with 44 years of experience.
+She worked with adults in inpatient and outpatient settings at the Greater Little Rock Community Mental Health Center and with children and families at Centers for Youth and Families.
+She also worked as a member of an interdisciplinary diagnostic team at Arkansas Children’s Hospital.
+Bonnie spent part of her career at KIDS FIRST, UAMS, a program for young children who were medically at-risk or were diagnosed with developmental delays.
+In addition, she developed and led community councils in the CO-MEND program (Community Outreach in the areas of Medicine, Education, Nutrition, and Development) in six Arkansas communities.
+Bonnie is a founding member and first president of the AR Association for Infant Mental Health and continues to serve on its board.
+She is also a past president of the AR Chapter of the National Association of Social Workers and has served on the national board.

-Dr. Susan Hoffpauir is Professor and Academic Dean at the University of Arkansas Clinton School of Public Service.
-Previously, she served as Associate Vice Chancellor for Academic Affairs and Academic Policy at the University of Arkansas at Little Rock.
+Dr. Susan Hoffpauir is a professor and academic dean at the University of Arkansas Clinton School of Public Service.
+Previously, she served as associate vice chancellor for Academic Affairs and Academic Policy at UA at Little Rock.
 Under Hoffpauir’s leadership, the Clinton School has expanded its community partnerships in Arkansas, across the nation, and around the world.
-In her tenure, the Office of Field Services has built a policy and curricular infrastructure that supports partnerships with 44 international host organizations on six continents.
-Dr. Hoffpauir was a co-presenter of “Defining ‘Service’ in Service Learning,” at the 2015 Gulf South Summit in Little Rock.
-At UA Little Rock, Dr. Hoffpauir led the institution’s regional accreditation review by the Higher Learning Commission of the North Central Association, which resulted in reaccreditation of the institution for the maximum 10-year period.
-She also designed and established the Bachelor of Social Work program, which earned full accreditation in 2005.
-Dr. Hoffpauir has also served as both president and vice president of the board of directors of the Arkansas Chapter of the National Association of Social Workers.
+During her tenure, the Office of Field Services has built a policy and curricular infrastructure that supports partnerships with 44 international host organizations on six continents.
+Dr. Hoffpauir was a co-presenter of “Defining ‘Service’ in Service Learning” at the 2015 Gulf South Summit in Little Rock.
+At UA Little Rock, Dr. she led the institution’s regional accreditation review by the Higher Learning Commission of the North Central Association, which resulted in reaccreditation of the institution for the maximum 10-year period.
+She also designed and established the bachelor of social work program, which earned full accreditation in 2005.
+Dr. Hoffpauir has also served as president and vice president of the board of directors of the Arkansas Chapter of the National Association of Social Workers.

-Phillip is currently an LCSW working for Veterans Affairs as the Outreach Specialist for the Heath Care for Homeless Veterans program.
-He also works at a private practice therapy for Solutions Counseling Group.
-Phillip is an alum of both the Bachelor of Social Work and Master of Social Work programs at UA Little rock.
-He started work at the Arkansas State Hospital working on the adolescent unit and also working on the forensic unit before his current position for Veterans Affairs.
-Phillips’ focus is working with adolescents to adult males focusing on stress, anxiety, and communication skills.
+Phillip Myton is a licensed clinical social worker who works for Veterans Affairs as the outreach specialist for the Health Care for Homeless Veterans program.
+He also works in private practice therapy for Solutions Counseling Group.
+Phillip earned his bachelor’s degree and master’s degree in social work at UA Little Rock.
+He began his career at the Arkansas State Hospital working on the adolescent unit.
+Phillips’ emphasis is working with adolescents to adult males focusing on stress, anxiety, and communication skills.
 He currently serves as a member of the STAY committee and as a member of DTAC.
-Phillip also participates on the Veteran Community Outreach Committee and works with AARP Arkansas Veterans Team to coordinate needed resources for the homeless veteran population.
+Phillip also participates on the Veteran Community Outreach Committee and works with the AARP Arkansas Veterans Team to coordinate needed resources for the homeless veteran population.